uranusjr/packaging-the-hard-way/source/distribution.rst

   pure-Python packages, this is always ``py3-none-any`` (or ``py2-`` if it's for Python 2), indicating the major Python version, ABI, and platform information.

+# TODO: The `.dist-info` directory is placed last intentionally.

 The wheel named as ``{name}-{version}-{tag}.whl``.
 This helps tools identify the wheel's compatibility without extracting it, which is useful in network